TayThorian/MasterBookVault/README.md

 - ICE3200 - Lorien & The Halls of the Elven Smiths
 - ICE8107 - Woses of the Black Wood
 - ICE8060 - Erech and the Paths of the Dead
+- ICE3000 - Rangers of the North, The Kingdom of Arthedain
+- ICE3110 - Mount Gundabad
+- ICE3111 - Greater Harad
+- ICE3112 - Gorgoroth
+- ICE3113 - The Grey Mountains
 - GCP-RMU-001 - Rolemaster Unified - Core Law
 - GCP-RMU-002 - Rolemaster Unified - Spell Law
 ## Monte Cook Games